 Analysts say that Google and Microsoft are engaged in a long and expensive competition to win the unanimous support of consumers and developers.

-With a huge cloud computing business, the two companies have unparalleled game delivery capabilities, but it is unclear whether consumers want this product more than when their predecessors, OnLive and Gaikai, were first launched 10 years ago.
+With a huge cloud computing business in products such as GPU Dedicated Server and Azure Virtual Desktop, the two companies have unparalleled game delivery capabilities, but it is unclear whether consumers want this product more than when their predecessors, OnLive and Gaikai, were first launched 10 years ago.